黑料情报站

 An individual, organisation or community group need only be nominated once to be considered.
 The number of nominations received per nominee carries no weight in the judging process.

-To be eligible for nomination, entrants must have made an outstanding contribution to the promotion and protection of human rights IN AUSTRALIA in at least one of the following areas, and been active in this area between 1 September 2024 and 31 August 2025:
+To be eligible for nomination, entrants must have made an outstanding contribution to the promotion and protection of human rights in Australia in at least one of the following areas:

 Eligibility criteria